vikaschouhan/vikaschouhan_personal/content/projects/creations/portfolio-analysis.md

   "date": "2020-01-19",
   "image": "/img/portfolio-analysis.png",
   "link": "https://github.com/vikaschouhan/portfolio_analysis",
-  "description": "A collection of scripts for downloading asset price data from the web, analysing them and backtesting various trading/investing strategies.
-It's actually a mish-mash of several utility scripts, I authored out of my own interest in financial markets.", "tags": ["Python", "Trading"],
+  "description": "A collection of scripts for price data analysis and backtesting technical trading strategies.", "tags": ["Python", "Trading"],
   "fact": "",
   "featured":true,
   "weight": 5
 }

-A side project related to my interest in asset price analysis and trying to search for profitable strategies.
-Currently implemented are various kinds of scripts for pulling asset price data from various sources on the web.
-A backtesting framework for analysing simple strategies is also implemented.
+A hobbyist side project for asset price analysis and research for profitable trading strategies in the market.
+Currently implemented are a group of scripts for pulling price data from multiple sources on the web.
+A backtesting framework based on an open source project is curently implemented.